chilli-axe/mpc-autofill/README.md

 _The website just gives me "502 Bad Gateway"!_ The Django instance isn't ready yet, probably still scanning cards.
 Have a look at the docker output.
 Use `docker-compose logs django` if you started them detached.

-_I changed some files but it looks like Docker didn't adopt those changes!_ All files including `drives.csv` are part of the image and not updated automatically.
-Try `docker-compose up --build --force-recreate` to rebuild all images and containers, and to make sure that all changes are reflected in Docker.
+_I changed some files but it looks like Docker didn't adopt those changes!_ All files (including `drives.csv`) are part of the images and not updated automatically.
+If you just changed some code, `docker-compose build` should be sufficient to update the images and rebuild affected containers.
+However, if you changed, e.g., your `drives.csv`, the old state might still persist in the databases (stored in "volumes").
+In this case, you can either manually trigger an update with `docker-compose exec django python3 manage.py import_sources` followed by `docker-compose exec django python3 manage.py update_database`, or, in doubt, just start all over again in a clean environment by executing the `docker_clean_all` script.

 _The website seems to work fine but I can't generate orders!_ Do you have cardbacks in your Google Drive?
 Add a folder named "Cardbacks" to your Drive and put some cardbacks there!